Program: B.A., Anthropology

 - The evaluation and approval of the proposed program by a departmental committee of at least two anthropology faculty members.

 - Approval by the department chair.
-Student may present his or her proposed program directly to the evaluating committee for consideration or consult with one or more faculty advisors before submitting a list of courses.
+Students may present their proposed program directly to the evaluating committee for consideration or consult with one or more faculty advisors before submitting a list of courses.
 Upon acceptance of the program by the department, a program of study will be prepared and maintained in the student’s file.

 Total Units in the Major: 45